Bastine Divorce Law of Texas

 WORKING TO HELP YOU ACHIEVE OPTIMUM CUSTODY ARRANGEMENTS IN FORT BEND COUNTY, HARRIS COUNTY & SURROUNDING AREAS

-At Bastine Law Group, we understand that the issue of custody and visitation can be one of the most stressful and divisive issues in family law because of the intense emotions attached to the parent-child relationship.
-Whether you are involved in a current custody matter in a pending divorce or a post-divorce need for custody modification or enforcement, we will work to help you create the best possible situation for you and your children.
+At Bastine Law Group, your child custody lawyer understands that the issue of custody and visitation can be one of the most stressful and divisive issues in family law because of the intense emotions attached to the parent-child relationship.
+Whether you are involved in a current custody matter in a pending divorce or a post-divorce custody modification or enforcement, your child custody lawyer will work to help you create the best possible situation for you and your children.

 WHAT DOES CONSERVATORSHIP IN TEXAS MEAN?